 I love how the double darts shape the tartan pattern.
 This fabric is a rather thick wool and it feels so warm and lovely to wear, like being wrapped in a blanket.

-I added in a lining in a lovely green silk trimmed with black lace, which makes it feel beautiful on the inside.
-Whenever I draft a lining for a skirt I don’t just cut out the same pattern piece as I find it often feels inexplicably too small/tight and doesn’t allow for (cough cough) “spread” when sitting.
+I added in a lining in a green silk trimmed with black lace, which makes it feel beautiful on the inside.
+Whenever I draft a lining for a skirt I don’t just cut out the same pattern piece as I find it often feels inexplicably too small/tight and doesn’t allow for ease when sitting.
 I always follow the tips given in this tutorial to add some ease at the hips and it really does work like a charm to produce a nice fitting and feeling lining.
-This is probably due to my body type as I do carry a fair bit of my weight in the upper thigh area.

-*Those are Amazon affiliate links, friends.
-Just feeding my addictions for more sewing books.
+*Those are Amazon affiliate links.
+Just feeding my addiction for more sewing books.